albertintech/apai/docs/congress/cmf/fema/why-not-fusion-voting.md

 ### STAR Voting Eliminates the Spoiler Problem Entirely

-STAR voting replaces plurality voting for all federal elections.
+STAR voting replaces plurality voting for all congressional elections.
 Voters score candidates 0-5 stars; the two highest-scoring candidates advance to an automatic runoff determined by voter preference.
 This eliminates vote-splitting, removes the strategic incentive to vote for the "lesser evil," and enables honest preference expression across the full candidate field.

 Where fusion gives minor-party voters a way to support a major-party candidate while signaling minor-party affiliation, STAR voting makes the signal unnecessary.
 Voters can score their preferred minor-party candidate a 5 and a tolerable major-party candidate a 3 without any risk that their honest preference will produce a perverse outcome.
 The scoring mechanism does what fusion attempts through ballot mechanics -- it lets voters express nuanced preferences -- but it does so mathematically rather than through institutional workarounds.

 ### Proportional Representation Gives Minor Parties Actual Seats

-Beginning at the First FEMA Election, all qualifying states elect Representatives from multi-member districts (3-7 seats) using STAR Proportional Representation (STAR-PR).
+Beginning at the First CEMA Election, all qualifying states elect Representatives from multi-member districts (3-7 seats) using STAR Proportional Representation (STAR-PR).
 Under this system, 20% voter support yields roughly 20% of seats.
 Minor parties do not need endorsement leverage or bargaining chips -- they have representatives who vote on legislation.

 This is the difference between influence and power.
 Fusion gives minor parties influence: the ability to signal, to negotiate, to hope that their measurable vote share will be rewarded with policy concessions.
 Proportional representation gives them power: actual seats, actual votes, actual participation in the legislative process.
 No amount of ballot-line leverage can substitute for having members of Congress who answer to your voters.